Last Modified: 05 Aug 2014

 - The Barranco - Genovesa Island

 Motorised yacht (1 nt)

 Day 4 Isla Santiago/Isla Santa Cruz

-On Santiago's eastern coast sits Bahia Sullivan also known as James Island.
-We will walk on Pahoe-Hoe lava from an eruption that occurred in 1897, and witness the colonization of plant species since the last eruption.
-Hopefully see some Marine iguanas, Sally Lightfoot Crabs, Sea Lions, Finches, Turtles, Sharks and sometimes Penguins.
-As we walk, our guide will inform us of the geological history of the islands.
+On Santiago Island's eastern coast sits Bahia Sullivan, also known as James Island.
+Here, we take a walk on Pahoe-Hoe lava that was created by an eruption that occurred in 1897, and witness the plants that have grown on the site since that last eruption.
+Hopefully we may see some marine iguanas, Sally Lightfoot crabs, sea lions, finches, turtles, sharks and penguins.
+On our walk here, our guide will recount to us the geological history of the islands.